zhendrikse/tdd/README.md

 practice makes perfect, and the same holds for (coding) katas: preferably you make them your own by repeating them _time and again_.

-## Katas to practice TDD

-Although the basic rules of TDD are relatively straightforward, TDD turns out to be a skill and as such, has to be acquired.
-Like playing piano.
-Like practicing martial arts in a dojo by executing katas time and again!

 And although the saying goes that practice makes perfect, the reality is that code almost never reaches a perfect state: you can always find ways to further improve your code and your skill(s).
-Likewise with TDD, your TDD journey definitely won't stop after completing this course.
 There are always new ways to become more proficient and faster.
 Luckily, it turns out that mastery (from [Daniel Pink's Autonomy Mastery Purpose](https://www.youtube.com/watch?v=u6XAPnuFjJc)) is one of the three primary drivers that keep us motivated.
 Moreover, the payoff of